ENCI

 ENCI (Eerste Nederlandse Cement Industrie - First Dutch Cement Industry) is a Dutch company based in Maastricht, Rotterdam and IJmuiden.
-Their core business activity consists of the digging of marl out of St Pietersberg, which they use to make cement.
-The company has been around since 1924, with some key locations being in Maastricht and Sint-Pietersberg.
-The Maastricht location was closed in 2020.
+Their core business activity used to consist of the digging of marl out of St Pietersberg, which they used to make cement.
+The company has been around since 1924, with major locations being in Maastricht and Sint-Pietersberg.
+The Maastricht location was closed in 2020, along with the cement production.

 A pair of Eurasian eagle-owls have been nesting at the ENCI quarry since 2001, making the quarry one of the most well-known nesting sites for the bird in Western Europe.

 History

 In 1924, the First Dutch Cement Industry was founded in Maastricht, the cradle of the current company.
 In 1926, the company obtained an exploitation concession from the Dutch government for the extraction of Limburg marl on the Sint-Pietersberg, part of the Plateau van Caestert, just south of Maastricht.

 As early as 1923, Herman de Ronde made the first sketches for the new factory on the Lage Kanaaldijk.
 Four years later, the so-called 'Peutzhal' was created, now AINSI, designed by Frits Peutz, who collaborated with De Ronde during this period, and the Dutch Portland cement factory in Vijlen was bought by the ENCI.
 It would later be closed in 1929.

 From its inception, ENCI's shares have been largely owned by the Brussels-based company CBR (Cimenteries et Briquetteries Réunies de Bonne Espérance).
 This company was acquired in 1993 by the German HeidelbergCement, an internationally operating group that is currently the fourth largest cement producer in the world.

 The production location in Maastricht closed in 2020, after marl extraction in the ENCI quarry had been stopped two years earlier.

 Despite its name, ENCI was founded by a Belgian-Swiss consortium in 1925 with the first factory starting production in 1928.
 With the founding of ENCI, the Netherlands were no longer fully dependent on foreign cement.
 At the turn of the 21st century, ENCI produced 1.6 million tonnes of cement yearly, supplying roughly a quarter of all cement used in the Netherlands from its Maastricht plant.